xinjin/course-adv-net/assignments/assignment2.md

 **NOTE**: Please do
 `git clone https://github.com/xinjin/course-adv-net.git`
-to get a copy of the whole course repository then work in the assignment directory noted above, or the script would probably fail to source some files when you try running it.
+to get a copy of the whole course repository then work in the assignment directory noted above, or the script `run_demo.sh` would probably fail to source some files when you try running it.

 In this problem, we will implement a very simple source routing protocol in P4.
 We will call this protocol EasyRoute.
 You will be designing the P4 program